-Your team needs a safe place to work and exchange feedback, a space for natural organization to help keep everything in order.
+Your team needs a safe place to work and exchange feedback and a space for natural organization to keep everything in order.
 You want to communicate effectively, move your projects forward, and be sure that nothing gets lost, right?

 1. Set up your team account

 First, you’ll want to create your account, if you haven’t yet.
-Nozbe Teams is free for teams of up to 5 people and up to 5 projects.
-We don’t ask for your credit card details or anything when fixing the free account.
+Nozbe is free for teams of up to 5 people and up to 5 active projects.
+We don’t ask for your credit card details or anything when setting up the free account.
 You don’t risk anything at all.

 Click here, sign up for your account, tell us your name, give your team a name, and confirm your email address in your mailbox right away.